hecko/blog/centreon_poller_on_docker.md

 ## Details - building of centreon-engine images

-Operator connects to Jenkins, runs build script.
-Build script pulls the local git repository with all configuration files and plugins for centreon poller.
-Runs docker_build.sh script from git repository which pulls centos:7 and installs centreon-poller packages from official centreon RPM repositories.
-Also adds local plugins.
+Operator connects to Jenkins and runs jenkins operation.
+Operation pulls the local git repository with all configuration files and plugins for centreon poller.
+Runs docker_build.sh script from git repository which pulls centos:7 and installs centreon-engine-poller packages from official centreon RPM repositories.
+Also adds local plugins and configuration.
 After the build the new docker image is pushed to local docker repository.

 ## Details - deployment of centreon-engine image on host